Written statement of behaviour principles (maintained): model and examples

 Model policy from The Key

-We have created a model behaviour policy, which includes a statement of behaviour principles as appendix 1.
+We have created a model behaviour policy, which includes a written statement of behaviour principles in appendix 1.

 Approved by Forbes Solicitors, all of our model documents take account of relevant requirements and good practice.